ShaunCurtis/Blazr.Demo.Database/Simple-JWT-Services.md

 #### SimpleJwtClientAuthenticationService

-`SimpleJwtClientAuthenticationService` is the WASM implementation that interfaces with the API.
+`SimpleJwtClientAuthenticationService` is the WASM implementation that interfaces with the API through the `HttpClient` service.

 ```csharp
 public class SimpleJwtClientAuthenticationService : BaseJwtClientAuthenticationService, IClientAuthenticationService